jorgschonau/ubiqum/README.md

-# ubiqum
+# The Ubiqum Files
-This is where I keep all files for the ubiqum data analysis course
+This is where I keep the R scripts for the ubiqum data analysis course